airnandez/lsst-cvmfs/README.md

 	/cvmfs/lsst.in2p3.fr

-This method of distributing the software is particularly useful for individuals: you don't need to install each official LSST software release by hand on your personal computer, but rather to automatically mount and use the binary distributions prepared for your convenience.
+This method of distributing the software is particularly useful for individuals: you don't need to install each official LSST software release from sources on your personal computer, but rather to automatically mount and use the binary distributions prepared for your convenience.

-Please note that you don't need special privileges to *use* the LSST software stack distributed in this way: any user on a pre-configured computer can use the software.
+Please note that you don't need special privileges to *use* the LSST software stack distributed this way: any user on a pre-configured computer can use the software.
 However, in order to *install* and configure CernVM FS, a one-time process, you need super-user privileges on the client machine.

 # Installation
-So far we have tested this installation on Scientific Linux 6, Scientific Linux 7, CentOS 7 and Ubuntu 14.04.
-It may work on other Linux platforms.
+So far we have succesfully tested this installation on MacOS X 10.10 Yosemite, Scientific Linux 6, Scientific Linux 7, CentOS 7 and Ubuntu 14.04.
+It may work on other Linux distributions.

 ### Installing on Scientific Linux 6 and 7, CentOS 7 (64 bits)
 To download the software from CERN's repository and install it, as `root` do: